funwithflutter/fun-with-flutter-blog/content/posts/making-a-blog-with-flutter-and-hugo.md

 That is basically that.
 We now have a static `json` file that we can host and query to retrieve the blog content that we need.

 For example, from the Flutter web application I make an HTTP request to the [index.json](https://fun-with-blog.firebaseapp.com/index.json) file hosted on the FunWith [blog](https://fun-with-blog.firebaseapp.com/).
 Once the `json` is retrieve it can be parsed into objects and used within the application as desired.
+Future blog posts will go into more detail regarding this.

 ## What’s Next ##